Faux16/crml/wiki/Reference/Controls-and-Packs.md

 When validating a portfolio that references scenario documents:

-- Every control referenced by each scenario MUST exist in `portfolio.controls[]`.
+- Every control referenced by each scenario MUST have posture values available (via `portfolio.controls[]` and/or referenced assessment packs).

 ---